romainducrocq/wheelcc/README.md

 ****

 The wheelcc C compiler supports a large subset of C17 (International Standard ISO/IEC 9899:2018), for which it has it's own built-in preprocessor, frontend, IR, optimization and backend.
-It emits x86-64 AT&T assembly for GNU/Linux, which is then linked with gcc/ld.
-The project is written in C++, and builds to a standalone executable + a bash driver.
+It emits x86-64 AT&T assembly for GNU/Linux, which is then linked with gcc/ld. wheelcc is written in C++, and builds to a standalone executable + a bash driver.

 ## Usage